Rod C. Taylor, Ph.D.

 Department of Languages, Literature, and Philosophy

-As an undergraduate, Rod Taylor studied educational theory and psychology, earning his first degree in English education and spending three years teaching English and Psychology in the public school system.
+As an undergraduate, Rod Taylor studied educational theory and psychology, earning his first degree in English education and spending three years teaching English and AP Psychology in the public school system.
 As a graduate student, he studied literature, rhetoric, and philosophy, earning his doctorate in literature and a Ph.D. minor in philosophy.
 His background in secondary education has continued to shape his research as a modernist literary critic and also influences his interest is rhetoric and composition.

 When Rod is not teaching, researching, writing, or reading, you can find him playing bass, hiking, snowboarding, fly fishing, or doing any number of things that involve the outdoors.